AdRoll/baker/README.md

 The fourth bracket shows the records that were discarded at some point during the records because of errors:

+* `p:` is the number of records that were discarded for a parsing error
 * `i:` is the number of records that were discarded because an error occurred within the input component.
 Most of the time, this refers to validation issues.
 * `f:` is the number of records that were discarded by the filters in the pipeline.
 Each